Kente cloth inspired by a spiders web

-Kente Cloth is pronounces Ken Tay is one of the most famous African textile designs.
-Kente is a colorful Ghanaian traditional fabric that is worn mostly on important occasions and celebrations.
+Kente cloth pronounced Ken-Tay is the most famous African textile design.
+Kente a Ghanaian traditional fabric that is worn for major celebrations.

 The Ashanti people of Ghana and the Ewe people of Ghana and Togo make the African cloth kente.

 Kente cloth is the most recognizable of all African textiles.
 Kente cloth originated with the Ashanti people of Ghana dating back 375 years in the village of Bonwire.
 Bonwire is a kente clothing weaving village in Ejisu-Juaben Municipal district, a district of Ashanti.
 To this day, Bonwire is still the most famous center for kente cloth weaving.
 Traditional Kente Cloth was black and white however the colors of black, red, yellow and green symbolize: Black represents Africa, Red represents the blood of ancestors, Yellow represents a wealth of gold and Green represents the land.

 According to legend, Kurugu and Ameyaw, two brothers from the village, went hunting one afternoon and came across a spider spinning a web.
 They were amazed by the beauty of the web and thought that they could create something like it.
 Upon returning home, they made the first cloth out of black and white fibers from a raffia tree.
 A second legend of the origins of kente cloth told by Bonwire villagers is the story of a man named Ota Karaban and friend, Kwaku from Bonwire had their weaving lessons from a spider that was weaving its web.
 They tried to do the same by weaving a beautiful raffia fabric.

 Together we build awareness that boost harmony, education, and success, below are more links to articles you will find thought provoking.